jperlmanmoore/TaxBars/README.md

 ## Acknowledgments

 * Thanks to Stanley, Adam, Meguel, Matthew, and Lauren for answering questions in class.
-* This product uses the Bureau of Economic Analysis (BEA) Data API but is not endorsed or certified by BEA.
+* This project uses Census Data (https://www.census.gov/)
+* This project using the Taxee API (https://taxee.io/)